diegopro570/core-code-from-scratch-readme/Week 1.md

 ### Interpreted Languages
 They are the ones that are run by a text editor and executed line by line so they are more dinamic in the way of making changes on the program but as this process seems diligent they are less efficient and slower to compiled languages.
 One advantage can be they are multi-platform some examples could be Javascript, Python, Ruby etc.

-## Is Java compiled, interpreted or both?
+## Is Java Compiled, Interpreted Or Both?

 This is a good question because there are not only two types of programming languages, there is one more that are called hybrid laguages and Java is one of them, in this case Java compiles the code through the Java compiler to get bytecode and the JVM (Java Virtual Machine) executes it, but there is also an implementation of JVM that interprets the code instead of compiling it.